christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 <br/>

-# 3. cleaning & refining the sample
+# 3. Cleaning & refining the sample

 In this section, `bt_4` will undergo further preprocessing to reduce her corpus from its previous shape of `(38945, 4)`--which still contains a considerable amount of stop words--into something easy to visualize so that we can begin passing the text through the proposed shallow and deep learning models.